AAMI Income Protection

-Protect your income with AAMI Income Cover if you're unable to work.
+Protect your income with AAMI Income Protection Cover if you're unable to work.

 Income protection insurance can help make sure that even if you are unable to work because of illness or injury, you still have money coming in to help pay for your bills and living expenses.
 AAMI offers income protection insurance which will pay you a monthly benefit of up to $10,000 to help you maintain stability in your life, and give you a chance to rest and recover, without being forced to return to work.
-The policy offers a range of additional benefits so you can focus on your recovery and not any financial trouble.
+The policy offers a range of additional benefits so you can focus on your recovery instead of worrying about your finances.

 This review will outline the key benefits, what's not covered and eligibility requirements of AAMI Income Protection.